Avoid Fair Housing Pitfalls as a Texas Landlord

 5. Same written notice/communication approach

-The goal is that if someone challenges a decision later, you can show a clear paper trail: “Here’s the standard.
+The goal is simple.
+If someone challenges a decision later, you can show a clean paper trail: “Here’s the standard.
 Here’s how it was applied.”

 “I didn’t run credit because they seemed nice” is a trap